BradHutchings/Mmojo-Server/deploy/300-Debian-Ubuntu-Pi/01-Prerequisites.md

 ### Requirements
 This recipe deploys Mmojo Server on a single, stand-alone PC or laptop running a Debian based Linux operating system:
 - x86_64 or AARCH64 (ARM64) CPU
   - So-called "AI" laptops and desktops are not helpful.
-Mmojo Server (llama.cpp) for Debian can use NVIDIA GPUs.
+Mmojo Server (llama.cpp) for Debian that I offer for download can use NVIDIA GPUs.
   - You can build a custom Mmojo Server for your PC that supports GPUs which have Vulkan interfaces, e.g. AMD.
 - 16 GB RAM
   - Mmojo Server needs plenty of RAM to run an 8B parameter model.